We are searching for

 Verify Your Seatbelts are Functional

 While it likely doesn't seem related, most seatbelts are connected to an airbag sensor system.
-If either front seatbelt isn't functioning properly, it can cause your airbag light on the dashboard to illuminate.
+If either front seatbelt isn't functioning properly, it can cause your airbag light on in your car dashboard to illuminate.
 Make sure each belt buckles and unbuckles properly.
 Listen for a clear click when you buckle it.
 If the belt doesn't buckle properly, repairing it may resolve your airbag light issue as well.

 Recharge Your Airbag Backup Battery